 - Allow your child to prepare and clean up his or her own snack.

-- Punching out shapes using a large push pin with a carpet piece underneath is a popular activity in Montessori schools and can be used for any shape, including map shapes.
-UPDATE: Even though Montessori schools and homeschools have been using push pins for pin punching for years, I think it’s time to change.
-Please read this sad post and consider an alternative to push pins, such as Montessori Services’ wood handled puncher.
+- Punching out shapes is a popular activity in Montessori schools and can be used for any shape, including map shapes.
+I recommend using a safe tool for pin punching, such as Montessori Services’ wood handled puncher.

 - You can create an activity in which your child feels and identifies geometric solids.